react-navigation/react-navigation.github.io/docs/custom-navigators.md

 ---
 id: custom-navigators
-title: Custom Navigators
+title: Custom navigators
-sidebar_label: Custom Navigators
+sidebar_label: Custom navigators
 ---

 A navigator is any React component that has a [router](/docs/routers/) on it.
 Here is a basic one, which uses the [router's API](/docs/routers/api) to get the active component to render: